 Capital expenditures include all expenditures during the year for both new and used structures (excluding land) and equipment chargeable to asset accounts for which depreciation amortization accounts are ordinarily maintained.

 Such events occurring during the period covered by this report require special attention.
 If your enterprise merged with or acquired another domestic enterprise during the period, include the domestic capital expenditures made by the merged or acquired enterprise since the date of acquisition; the cost to your enterprise for structures and equipment previously owned by the acquired enterprise at the time of the merger or acquisition should be reported as expenditures, only if treated as capital expenditures by your enterprise.
 Please furnish the date of the acquisition or merger and the name of the acquired enterprise in the Remarks section.
-If your enterprise was acquired by another enterprise during the period covered by this report, please furnish the acquisition date and the name and address of the acquiring enterprise in the Ownership Information section, and complete the form for the period of time during the survey year the enterprise was in operation prior to the acquisition.
+If your enterprise was acquired by another enterprise during the period covered by this report, please furnish the acquisition date and the name and address of the acquiring enterprise in the Ownership Information section, and complete the survey for the period of time during the survey year the enterprise was in operation prior to the acquisition.

-This survey collects capital expenditures data for nonfarm companies, (including nonemployer companies, organizations, and associations operating within the United States.
+This survey collects capital expenditures data for nonfarm companies, (including nonemployer companies, organizations, and associations operating within the United States).
 Information for agricultural production operations should be excluded.
 However, companies performing agricultural services are included.
 Information for churches, nonprofit organizations, and organizations that are government owned but privately operated should be included.